Planning a funeral in advance

 Always free for families.
 No obligation to choose.

-They are regulated differently and suit different situations.
+Prepaid plans and funeral bonds are the two main ways to set money aside.
+Funeral insurance is a different kind of product, and ASIC urges caution.
 Read the detail before you commit, and consider speaking to a financial adviser.

 Before you commit to a product